-Fig. 9: The typical amount of time one must wait to observe a global scale temperature fluctuation of the amplitude indicated on the horizontal axis, the curves are the scale invariant regressions to the empirical return times using the classical (Gaussian, red), and bounding hyperbolically tailed distributions (black, exponents q_D for the extreme tails 4, 6 as indicated) distribution.
-The pairs of vertical lines (one standard deviation bands about the mean) correspond to various events; the pairs of horizontal lines indicate the corresponding return periods from the more extreme ($q_D = 4$, bottom) or less extreme ($q_D =$ 6, top) probabilities respectively (see eq.
-3).
-The events, from right to left are: global warming since 1880 (green range 0.76 - 0.98° C), the largest event expected in the 134 years since 1880 (blue, 0.47° C), the postwar cooling (green, 0.42 - 0.47° C), the pre-pause 0.30 - 0.33° C (1992-1998) and "pause" 0.28 - 0.37° C (1998-2012).
+Figure 9: The typical amount of time one must wait to observe a global scale temperature fluctuation of the amplitude indicated on the horizontal axis, the curves are the scale invariant regressions to the empirical return times using the classical (Gaussian, red), and bounding hyperbolically tailed distributions (black, exponents $q_D$ for the extreme tails 4, 6 as indicated).
+The pairs of vertical lines (one standard deviation bands about the mean) correspond to various events; the pairs of horizontal lines indicate the corresponding return periods from the more extreme ( $q_D = 4$ , bottom) or less extreme ( $q_D = 6$ , top) probabilities, respectively (see Eq.
+(3)).
+The events, from right to left are: global warming since 1880 (green range 0.76-0.98 °C), the largest event expected in the 134 years since 1880 (blue, 0.47 °C), the postwar cooling (green, 0.42-0.47 °C), the pre-pause 0.30-0.33 °C (1992-1998) and "pause" 0.28-0.37 °C (1998-2012).
 The horizontal lines indicate the corresponding return periods.
 Note that these curves should not be used for estimating the return times of temperature changes over periods much longer than a century (the rough duration of the macroweather regime).
-This figure is simplified with respect to the original [Lovejoy, 2014a]).
+This figure is from Lovejoy (2014a).